conholdate/conholdatenet-docs/net/aspose-total-for-net/convert-file-formats/convert-xls-xlsx-to-pptx/_index.md

 weight: 10
 ---

 Are you looking for how to convert Excel to PowerPoint PPTX?
-This can easily be done with Aspose.Cells and Aspose.Pdf which are part of Conholdate.Total.
+This can easily be done with Aspose.Cells and Aspose.PDF which are part of Conholdate.Total.

 ## **Convert XLS XLSX to PPTX in C#**
 To convert XLS, XLSX or any Excel format to PPTX, you can follow the steps below.